 Since thinking deeply does not equal overthinking it is a stepping stone towards it if you are not aware of your own power.

 Most HSPs tend to have a high level of empathy.
 They tend to worry about others and go on the verge of having people-pleasing tendencies.
 HSPs are also inclined to be perfectionists.
 We never want to make “bad” decisions.
-We also tend to overthink which decision to make in fear of making a wrong one.
+We also tend to overthink which decision to make in fear of making the wrong one.

 One of the hardest things as a Highly Sensitive Person is that we were often not understood growing up.
 We had no one to tell us that what we were feeling and experiencing inside was normal.
 We had no one to tell us that we were highly sensitive.
 Instead of feeling connected and equal we often felt different and that something was wrong with us.